mhwlng/fipha/README.md

 The HWINFO sensor data can be sent to an MQTT server that is configured in mqtt.config (this file can be deleted if MQTT is not required)

-The polling interval is defineď in the mqttPollingInterval field
+The polling interval is defined in the mqttPollingInterval field

 ```
 <?xml version="1.0" encoding="utf-8" ?>